mre/endler.dev/content/2023/cursed-rust/index.md

 ## Why Is This Story Interesting?

-The question and its possible answers have an important didactic side effect: they convey to the learner that one can also reach the goal with unconventional solution methods in the case of a question that appears to be clear.
+The question and its possible answers have an important didactic side effect: they convey to the learner that one can also get to the solution with unconventional methods &mdash; and that these methods are often more interesting than the canonical solution *because they reveal something about the problem itself*.

 There is virtue in learning from unconventional answers to conventional questions.
-To some extent, this fosters new ways of thinking and problem-solving, which is essential for innovation.
+To some extent, this fosters new ways of thinking and problem-solving, which is an essential part of innovation.

 ## Applying The Same Principle To Learning Rust